Jackie Wilson became one of the first R&B vocalists to enjoy success

 In February 1951 Wilson married Freda Hood, whom he had known since he was ten, after she had become pregnant.
 It was the first of her 15 pregnancies.
 A daughter was born the next month.
 At this time he was singing in a group that consisted of Levi Stubbs, Sonny Woods and Lawson Smith.
 They only knew a few songs, but were welcome additions at house parties where they split the five dollars they were paid to perform.

-After dropping out of high school, Wilson began performing at local clubs.
+After dropping out of high school in the ninth grade, Wilson began performing at local clubs.
 He was discovered at a talent show by Johnny Otis in 1951.
 Wilson sang with the Thrillers before they changed their name to the Royals, an R&B quartet.
 Before Wilson could become a full fledged member of the group they signed with King Records and left him behind.
 He the briefly recorded with Dizzy Gillespie's Dee Gee label ("Danny Boy" 1952) before he successfully audition for Billy Ward's Dominoes in 1953.
 He eventually replaced Clyde McPhatter when McPhatter left the group to form the Drifters.
 The Dominoes first release with Wilson, "You Can't Keep a Good Man Down," became a near R&B hit and was soon followed by the R&B hit "Rags to Riches."
 Wilson was lead singer on the Dominoes first pop hit, "St. Therese of the Roses" in 1956.

 In 1957 Wilson left the Dominoes for a solo career.
 Al Green, a music publisher and manager, who already managed singers Johnnie Ray, Della Reese and LaVern Baker, took over as Wilson's manager.
 Green went to New York, met Decca Records' Bob Theile, and secured Wilson a contract with Decca's Brunswick label.
 The day before the deal was to be signed, Al Green died.
 Upon Green's death , Nat Tarnopol, a Green business associate, became Wilson's manager.